 Free water treatment plant tours are available for groups on weekdays during the daytime.
 Tours are restricted as to size, age and number of participants.
-Please call in advance to schedule (214/670-0900).
+Please call (214/670-0900) in advance to schedule a tour.

-This report was mailed to all Dallas Water Utilities customers.
-The report is available in Dallas public libraries and recreation centers and is on the City of Dallas website www.ci.dallas.tx.us
+This report was mailed to all Dallas Water Utilities customers and is on the city of Dallas website www.dallascityhall.org